 We have freewill and we have a choice.
-As we saw earlier in the Bible, Joshua said people had a choice.
+As we saw earlier in

+David had Solomon anointed and set up as the new king, Adonijah was in trouble and feared for his life.
+He did not want to be killed for trying to take over the throne.
+But the new king, Solomon, gave him a choice.
+"And Solomon said, If he will shew himself a worthy man, there shall not an hair of him fall to the earth: but if wickedness shall be found in him, he shall die."
+(1 Kings 1:52) Did Solomon have all authority as king?
+Yes.
+Did that stop him from giving Adonijah the Bible, Joshua said people had a choice.
 "And if it seem evil unto you to serve the LORD, choose you this day whom ye will serve; whether the gods which your fathers served that were on the other side of the flood, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve the LORD."
 (Joshua 24:15) Stating that my punishment for sin is someone else's fault is a very immature attitude, because I am not taking responsibility for my own actions.